MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/private-link-security.md

 - Securely connect your private on-premises network to Azure Arc using ExpressRoute and Private Link.
 - Keep all traffic inside the Microsoft Azure backbone network.

-For more information, see  [Key Benefits of Private Link](/azure/private-link/private-link-overview#key-benefits).
+For more information, see  [Key benefits of Azure Private Link](/azure/private-link/private-link-overview#key-benefits).

 ## How it works